 ¶ you can never lose your shipping receipt or the insurance-delivery number.
 A paper receipt is automatically generated with the label, but if you lose the receipt, all you have to do to get a duplicate is to click the transaction details on the line of the PayPal receipt or the post office charge.
 (If you pay for insurance in person at the post office [even with a credit card], and subsequently lose the paper receipt, you are out of luck in case of a claim -- there is no way to get a copy of the transaction or the insurance number.)

-¶ if there is a concern about delivery, it is easy to go to the PayPal transaction and click the "check shipment" link (for online Delivery Confirmation) to see if the parcel arrived.
+¶ if there is a concern about delivery, it is easy to go to the PayPal transaction or My eBay and click the tracking link (for online Delivery Confirmation) to see if the parcel arrived.

 ¶ the set-up results in easy record keeping for income tax purposes.
 The postage charges are permanently in your PayPal records.
 No more having to collect and save petty cash slips (post office receipts).